A Photographer’s Guide to Light — What Is Light?

 Electromagnetic radiation, including the visible spectrum, behaves like a wave and like a particle.
 Light waves that encounter an obstacle can interfere with each other, which is called refraction.

 In photography you may be familiar with this concept.
-If you close down your aperture too far, the light starts to create an interference pattern on your image sensor and your image will look softer.
+If you close your aperture too far, the light starts to an interference pattern on your image sensor and your image will look softer.
 This is diffraction at work.

 Light also acts as a particle.
 In the late 19th and early 20th century, experiments with light and metals showed that light could cause electrons to be emitted, or ejected from metals.
 This meant that light acted like a particle, and these particles were called photons.